 In the late 1950s I took out a $10,000 life insurance policy with TIAA-CREF.
 The policy was worth five times my annual teaching salary that year.
 TIAA-CREF policies at that time were only available to college and university professors and teachers in private high schools.
 Each year TIAA-CREF sent me a dividend check that was quite small for the first few years.
 The annual cost of the policy, as I recall, was a little under $150 a year and it was known as an Ordinary or Whole Life Policy.
 At that time TIAA-CREF offered four policies.
 1) Decreasing Term, which I will describe later.
 2) Term, which I will describe later.
 3) Ordinary or Whole Life, and 4) Endowment.
 The Endowment policy was a very expensive life insurance and saving plan type of policy.
 Not one I would recommend unless you are in a particularly high tax bracket.

 One year the dividend closely matched the premium cost of the policy.
 Great, was my original thought.
 Here I am, getting a $10,000 insurance policy for next to nothing.
 What could be better?
 The following year, the dividend amounted to a little over $150.00.
 That large dividend peaked my interest.
 How could a company pay a dividend that exceeded the cost of the policy?
 Something was going on that I failed to understand.
 So I began to investigate Whole Life Insurance policies and found out that the premiums I was paying into TIAA-CREF were adding up and that the insurance company was not really insuring me for $10,000.
 Instead, they were insuring me for $10,000 minus the cash value of the policy.
 When I called TIAA-CREF, and keep in mind this is a great insurance company, I found out that my policy had a cash value of $2,300.
-Therefore, they were insuring me for $10,000 – $2,300 or $7,700. $2,300 of that $10,000 policy was really my money – known as cash value.
+Therefore, TIAA-CREF was insuring me for $10,000 – $2,300 or $7,700. $2,300 of that $10,000 policy was really my money – known as cash value.